 Q. Why do we have annual assessments?

 A. The Municipal Government Act legislates and requires that all property in Alberta be assessed each year.
-Annual assessments ensure that changes in the market place are captured annually, protecting tax payers from large market fluctuations from year to year.
+Annual assessments ensure that changes in the market place are captured annually, protecting tax payers from large market fluctuations over time.
 Property assessments are used to distribute taxes in a fair and equitable way.
 This means that owners of property with similar market values will pay similar amounts of property taxes.

-- Residential, (vacant or improved houses, cottages, acreages and farm sites) assessed at market value
+- Residential (vacant or improved houses, cottages, acreages, and farm sites) which is assessed at market value.

-- Machinery and equipment (oil and gas field facilities and plants, processing or manufacturing facilities) assessed at regulated values.
+- Machinery and equipment DIP (oil and gas field facilities and plants, processing or manufacturing facilities) regulated by the Alberta Energy Regulator, the Alberta Utilities Commission, or the National Energy Board, are assessed at regulated rates.

 Q. What is market value?

 A. Market value is the price a property would likely yield if sold after adequate time and exposure on the open market by a willing seller to a willing buyer.
-The Assessor finds this figure by extensively analyzing sale transactions from July 1, 2015 to July 1, 2016 for similar property types to determine market trends and patterns and then uses mass appraisal techniques to finalize market values to be used for the 2017 taxation year.
-Your 2017 property assessment notice is based on mid-range values as of July 1, 2016 real estate market conditions and reflects the physical condition as of December 31, 2016.
+The Assessor determines this figure by extensively analyzing sales transactions for similar property types for a twelve month period from July 1 to June 30 to determine market trends and patterns, and then uses mass appraisal techniques to finalize market values to be used for the subsequent taxation year.
+Your 2022 property assessment notice is based on mid-range values as of July 1, 2021 real estate market conditions and reflects the physical condition as of December 31, 2021.

-Properties not assessed on a market value standard such as farmland, railway, machinery and equipment, and linear are assessed at prescribed regulated rates and standards mandated by the Minister of Alberta Municipal Affairs, Minister's Guidelines of Regulated Property.
+Properties not assessed on a market value standard include farmland, railway, machinery and equipment, and designated industrial property.
+These are assessed at prescribed regulated rates and standards mandated by the Minister of Alberta Municipal Affairs, using the Minister's Guidelines for Regulated Property.

 Q. What is mass appraisal?